ibm-cloud-docs/codeengine/service-bind.md

    ```
    {: pre}

 The following table summarizes the options that are used with the `job bind` command in this example.
-For the most up-to-date information about the command and its options, see the [`ibmcloud ce job bind`](/docs/codeengine?topic=codeengine-cli#cli-job-bind) command.
+For more information about the command and its options, see the [`ibmcloud ce job bind`](/docs/codeengine?topic=codeengine-cli#cli-job-bind) command.

    <table>
   <caption><code>job bind</code> components</caption>